 “How would your friends and/or colleagues describe you?”

 Sounds easy, doesn’t it?
 Think about it now… What do those people think of you?
 And how are you really able to speak for them without sounding conceited?
 It’s not very often that you sit down with anyone to talk about how they feel about you.
 Most days we can only guess what other people think about us.
 Everyone just has their own thing going on and probably don’t have time to think about how much they adore you.

 So, how best to approach this question?

 Get some honest feedback from friends and colleagues.
-Different relationships involved different sides of your personality that most likely results from the levels of comfort and professionalism that we have with each person; feedback from different kinds of relationships will give you a well-rounded response.
+Different relationships involved different sides of your personality that most likely result from the levels of comfort and professionalism that we have with each person; feedback from different kinds of relationships will give you a well-rounded response.

 Ultimately, the interviewer wants to know if you are bearable or fun to work with and they’re trying to figure out what type of person you are from the opinion of others.
 But perhaps they should be asking a different question – how do you see yourself?
-In life we are always searching for who we are, what we like and who we like, and all of these features are what make you, you.
+In life, we are always searching for who we are, what we like and who we like, and all of these features are what make you, you.

 A good way to transform this into a concrete addition to your response would be through a removed perspective, such as a reputed personality test based on psychological criteria.
 This test, for instance, is based on the Big Five personality trait model, which measures Openness, Consciousness, Extraversion, Agreeableness and Neuroticism.
 At the end, it will tell you the context of the terms, and what your score in that dimension is.
-This way you can formulate an honest, yet positive spin on how you may viewed as an “Introvert” rather than “shy” or “timid” and so on.
+This way you can formulate an honest, yet positive spin on how you may view as an “Introvert” rather than “shy” or “timid” and so on.

-Can you think of any other curve ball questions that you’ve been asked in an interview?
+Can you think of any other curveball questions that you’ve been asked in an interview?
 Did they feel irrelevant or out of context, and how did you respond?